tapdata/tapdata/README.md

 Tapdata is a live data platform designed to connect data silos and provide fresh data to the downstream operational applications & operational analytics.

 ## Quick Start
-Please make user you have Docker running on your env, before all things started
+Please make sure you have Docker installed on your machine before you get starated.

-only linux system is tested until now
+Currently we only tested on linux OS(No specific flavor requirement).

-### Quick Usage
+### Quick Use

+This is the easiest way to experiment Tapdata:

-1. run `bash build/quick-use.sh` will pull and start a all in one container
+  run `bash build/quick-use.sh` will pull docker image and start an all-inone container

-### Quick Dev
+### Quick Build

+Alternatively, you may build the project using following command:

 1. run `bash build/quick-dev.sh` will build a docker image from source and start a all in one container

 If you want to build in docker, please install docker and set build/env.sh tapdata_build_env to "docker" (default)